 - Device Manufacturers – Roku, Apple TV, AmazonFire

 The potential of ACR

 Take Super Bowl XLVI, for example.
 Shazam used interactive icons during TV commercials.
-Users were then able to “tag” these icons.
-By tagging these icons, they gained access to info on products, and even freebies like recipes and coupons.
+Users were then able to “tag” these icons, which gave them access to info on products, and even freebies like recipes and coupons.
 Another example is NBC’s 2013 Million Second Quiz.
 The app allowed at-home viewers to engage with the game show during live-streaming.

 Potential also exists for ACR and eCommerce to work together, offering a supplement to addressable TV advertising.

 Consider this.
 You are watching a show, and you love a character’s outfit.
 An app doesn’t just give you more info on the show.
 It also sends you a link to where you can purchase the same outfit.
 Or maybe an ad came on during the commercial break for a new pizza place.
 You then receive a link to the menu and a coupon for the restaurant.
 When it comes to second-screen reach, there are no limits.

 By 2021, eMarketer estimates that the U.S. will be home to 115 million smart TV’s.
 There were just 80 million in 2017- so that’s a lot of growth!

 Connected TV’s are also climbing.
 The total number of CTV devices in the U.S. reached 210 million in 2017, with forecasts expected to exceed 275 million CTV’s by 2021.
 That means if connected TV advertising and ACR tech aren’t on your radar, they should be!